 𝐴𝐻𝐸−𝐿𝑇𝐹matrix mapping: Apply the 𝑃𝐻𝐸−𝐿𝑇𝐹 matrix to all tones of the secure HE-LTF sequence. (#1342)

-Apply per spatial stream phase rotation: Generate the pseudorandom phase rotation for 11 each spatial stream.
-Apply the pseudorandom phase rotation along with the deterministic 12 phase rotation to the spatial streams as described in 27.3.18a.5 (Pseudorandom and 13 deterministic per spatial stream phase rotations).
+There is no CSD per space time stream instead, apply per spatial stream phase rotation: Generate the pseudorandom phase rotation for 11 each spatial stream.
+Apply the pseudorandom phase rotation along with the deterministic 12 phase rotation to the spatial streams as described in 27.3.18a.5 (Pseudorandom and 13 deterministic per spatial stream phase rotations). (#8055, 8056)

-There is no CSD per space-time stream.
+(#8055)

 There is no spatial mapping, the Q matrix is a block identity matrix.